progwolff/jackman/README.md

 - alsa_in, alsa_out
  - For all other devices, alsa_in and alsa_out interfaces will be created
 - Works great in combination with libflashsupport-jack and pulseaudio-jack.
- - Just press play, jackman will care for your device configuration

 # Dependencies
 - bash